How Manufacturers Connect Offline Sales to Google and Meta Ads (M2CO)

 For manufacturers with long sales cycles (90+ days), M2CO typically recovers 40-60% of 'lost' attribution.
 One client went from seeing 12% of their actual ROI to seeing 52%, without changing their sales process.

-We got there by engineering a smarter feedback system. one that doesn’t wait for perfect attribution, but instead builds an ecosystem where your CRM tells your ad platforms what worked.
+And we didn't improve their marketing data by throwing more money at broken campaigns.
+We did it by engineering a smarter feedback system.
+One that builds an ecosystem where your CRM tells your ad platforms what worked.

 Real-World Example: Turning Offline Sales into Optimized Ad Campaigns